imba/imba.io/content/tags.md

 ### Classes

 You can add classes to your elements by adding one or more identifiers preceded by `.`

 ```imba
 # add note and editorial classes
 <div.note.editorial> "Hello"
 ```

-Setting a class only when a certain condition is met can be done using `.class=condition`.
+Set a class only when a certain condition is met can be done using `.class=condition`.

 ```imba
 <div.note.editorial .resolved=data.isResolved> "Hello"
 ```

-When you want to add dynamic classes based on data you can use `{}` for interpolation inside class names:
+To add dynamic classes based on data use `{}` for interpolation inside class names:

 ```imba
 let marks = 'rounded important'
 let state = 'done'